Best Nerf Guns Reviewed

 If your playground is small, you'll be happy with the basic Nerf guns and their 10-20ft range.
 With the most powerful models, you can hit a target that is more than 100ft away.

 Low or High Capacity Guns?

-Some Nerf guns can hold only six darts in the chamber, while high capacity models fit up 100.
-Low capacity guns are great for casual fun, but automatic, high-capacity Nerf guns will give you an advantage in intense battles.
+Some Nerf guns can hold only six darts in the chamber, while high capacity models fit up to 100.
+Low capacity guns are great for casual fun but automatic, high-capacity Nerf guns will give you an advantage in intense battles.

 What Is Your Budget?